chc-database/data/docs/recording_people.md

 ---

 ### death_date
-List the date of death.
+List the date of death in the Gregorian calendar in this order, separated by semicolon: day; month; year.
+If only a Chinese lunar calendar date is available to you, use a [calendrical concordance](https://sinocal.sinica.edu.tw/) to convert it to the Gregorian calendar.

 #### FORMAT
 {: .no_toc }